How 3 Denver exhibits are honoring one of Latin America’s most controversial women

 “We have suppressed our cultures for so many years believing that there was this external God that was better than we were, and so [the Virgin] is prevalent in the forefront,” Montero said.
 “For me, she's just like Malinalli do we look to her as a savior or as a traitor?”

 The last gallery contributing to Malinche’s moment in Denver is the CU Denver Experience Gallery, formerly known as Next Stage gallery.
-In collaboration with the Latino Cultural Arts Center, their exhibition, “Malintzin: Unraveled and Rewoven,” focuses on the importance of textiles and fashion in Malintzin’s story.
+Their exhibition, “Malintzin: Unraveled and Rewoven,” focuses on the importance of textiles and fashion in Malintzin’s story.

 “This show is more about having you see her as a person, having you see her as yourself or as part of you and as part of your story and how re-contextualizing certain sections of your own story brings you a lot of peace and brings you a lot of connection with other people,” said Lilian Lara, the artist and curator.